Ishum123/price_predictor/README.md

-# Price Predictor is a
+# Price Predictor, a ML program to extimate prices of houses based on given dataset.

 # This machine learning project using python is created to to inderstand how machine learning problems are tackled in real world scenarios.
 # Differnet regression models are tried and the best model is chosen to get best results for our dataset.